 Alcohol detox can be dangerous, and you will always want to detox under the supervision of a medical professional.

 Due to the body getting so used to alcohol so often, suddenly changing that routine will cause the body to present withdrawals.

 Alcohol consumption withdrawals include, but are not limited to:

 Nausea and vomiting

 Rapid heart rate or palpitations

-Sweating, especially the palms of your hands or your face
+Sweating, especially on the palms of your hands or your face

 Tremor of your hands